Five Things to Check For a Dishwasher Not Draining

 Below are some questions to ask yourself.

-Have you ever seen bubbles come out from the bottom of your dishwasher?
+Have you seen food particles and plastic at the bottom of your dishwasher?

-If you have, chances are you have needed to call a plumber out to check the drain lines.
-Before you go that far, there are a few things you can check on your own.
+If you have, you most likely need to call a plumber out to check the drain lines.
+Before you schedule everything, let’s go through a few things you can check on your own.

-Everyone is guilty of late-night clean up with a bit too much food left on the plates when you place them in the dishwasher.
-When that happens, here is what you can do.
+People love to skip late-night clean-ups sometimes.
+We get tired and leave too much food on the plates when placing them in the dishwasher.
+When this happens, here are some things you can do.

 If you remove the lower rack of the dishwasher, you can check the drain to see if anything is blocking it.
-It happens all the time.
-A piece of plastic, silverware, paper, or food is left blocking the drain.
-When you remove the blockage, the drain should clear right up.
-Then you can run the dishwasher on an empty cycle to get it all clean for the next load.
+A piece of paper, plastic, or food can clog up the drain.
+When you remove the block, the drain should clear right up.

 Two: Check the Garbage Disposal